emoncms/emoncms/docs/user_guide/intro-rpi.md

 1\.
 As this is a new system, the first thing to do is to create a local account on your emonPi/base.
 Click register and enter suitable details for your first account:

+**Note: New systems have an account pre-created with username `emonsd` and password `emonsd`.
+Use these credentials to login, they can be changed on the account page once logged in**

 ![emoncms_register.png](img/emoncms_register.png)

 2\.
 When you first login, emonCMS opens on the Feeds page. **Feeds store time-series data**.
 This page will be empty to start with, once created, feeds will appear listed on this page.